Tyrrrz/CliFx/Readme.md

 Argument parsing in CliFx aims to be as deterministic as possible, ideally yielding the same result no matter the context.
 The only context-sensitive part in the parser is the command name resolution which needs to know what commands are available in order to discern between arguments that correspond to the command name and arguments which are parameters.

-Options are always parsed the same way, disregarding the arity of the actual property it binds to.
-This means that `myapp -i file1.txt file2.txt` will _always_ be parsed as an option with multiple values, even if the underlying bound property is not enumerable.
+An option is always parsed the same way, regardless of the arity of the actual property it's bound to.
+This means that `myapp -i file1.txt file2.txt` will _always_ be parsed as an option set to multiple values, even if the underlying property is not enumerable.
 For the same reason, unseparated arguments such as `myapp -ofile` will be treated as five distinct options `'o'`, `'f'`, `'i'`, `'l'`, `'e'`, instead of `'o'` being set to `"file"`.

 Because of these rules, order of arguments is semantically important and it always goes like this: